NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of responsiveness is documented in the video below.

-All that said, a response time of 0.5 seconds is still quite fast.
 In the last many years, memory foam mattresses have come a long way, especially with respect to response time.

 A faster response time helps ensure you never feel “stuck” or overly enveloped by the foams, making it easier to move around during the night.